willem-vanheemstrasystems/gitflow-headstart/GIT_FLW001/README.md

 In Eclipse, first 'pull' the 'develop' branch of 'gitflow-sample-creating-new-feature'.
 To do so, in the Git Repositories view choose the 'gitflow-sample-creating-new-feature [new_feature_001]' and right-click on it.

 From the popup menu choose 'Switch to' and choose the 'develop' branch.
 Then on the 'develop' branch choose 'pull'.

+***NOTE***: If Jane is not authorised to merge her 'feature' branch into the 'develop' branch, she can issue a '***pull request***' instead.
+This alerts someone who is authorized to merge into the develop branch to do so (after having reviewed and tested the new feature code).

 Once the 'develop' branch has been pulled, and thus contains the latest changes, on the 'GIT_FLW001_NW_FEAT' project, right-click and choose 'Merge...'.
 From the Merge menu, choose to merge the 'new_feature_001' branch into the 'develop' branch.
 Click 'Merge'